Halloween Deviled EggsJump to Recipe

-It’s Halloween next week!
-One of my favorite holidays, especially now that I have kiddos.
+It’s Halloween this weekend, which is one of my favorite holidays, especially now that I have kiddos.
 It’s always fun to see them run around and eat more sugar than they should.
 To counteract all the sweets, these Halloween Deviled Eggs are actually healthy, filling, and spooky at the same time!

 Since the beginning of this website, I’ve always tried to make some fun appetizers or drinks for Halloween.
 You can see the full archives here, but these Halloween deviled eggs are one of my favorite Halloween Recipes that is also very practical and easy to make (unlike possibly my homemade worms).
 They look so bright and colorful, but also kind of scary!
 I really like the coarse toppings of black salt and sesame seeds that give them a more rotten appearance.

 These are easy to make and deviled eggs are always a hit so if you are having a Halloween party, add these Deviled Putrid Eggs to your spread!